7 steps for planning and executing a digital transformation

 "Presently, dwindling numbers of organizations operate using highly hierarchical models, in which decisions are taken in a traditional top-down manner," the magazine noted.

 You've done all the prep work and now it's time to put the plan in motion.
-However, your plan may come with many moving parts.
+But chances are your plan comes with many moving parts.
 Rather than trying to incorporate all of your changes at once, take a step back and work in iterations.

 An iterative plan means a flexible plan, and each stage in the journey can vary in time; anywhere from one week to a month.
 At the beginning of each week, gather your team and break down your plan into tangible asks.
 Discuss the progress of tasks, ensure you’re working within scope, and assess any issues that have come up that may require adjustments to your plan.

-A survey by McKinsey & Company, a management consulting firm, found that less than 30 percent of companies are successful in implementing digital transformation.
-And, only 16 percent of respondents said their digital transformation plan successfully improved performance and sustained long-term changes.
+A survey by McKinsey & Company, a management consulting firm, found that less than 30% of companies are successful in implementing digital transformation.
+And, only 16% of respondents said their digital transformation plan successfully improved performance and sustained long-term changes.

 But don’t let this scare you.
 Instead, treat this as a reminder about the importance of planning well and being agile.

 With proper planning, observation and adaptation post-implementation, long-term sustainability is attainable.
 As your plan rolls out, track and analyze your team’s performance.

 Are you meeting your goals?